-If FlightGear says it's running with something like 1 fps (frame per second) or below you typically don't have working hardware OpenGL support.
+When FlightGear indicates that it is running with something like 1-fps (frame per second) or below you typically don't have working hardware-OpenGL support.
 There may be several reasons for this.
 First, there may be no OpenGL hardware drivers available for older cards.
 In this case it is highly recommended to get a new board.